CPSAA: Accelerating Sparse Attention using Crossbar-based Processing-In-Memory Architecture: Background and Motivation

 {\bf First, the overhead of the mask generation and attention calculation phases both cannot be ignored.} {Figure~\ref{sanger_break} shows the MA-GE takes an average of 17.9\% (14.3\% in DOTA) response time, while the AT-CA takes 82.1\% (85.7\% in DOTA).} The calculation overhead of the pruning phase is smaller than the attention calculation since the pruning phase of SANGER and DOTA uses low-precision computing.

-{\bf Second, the most overhead of the mask generation phase comes from the off-chip memory access.} The MA-GE-M takes an average of 94.6\% {(92.7\% in DOTA)} response time while the MA-GE-P takes 5.4\% {(7.3\% in DOTA).} The reason is that the MA-GE of SANGER (DOTA) needs to access $Q$ and $K$ from the off-chip memory, which involves many off-chip data transfers and takes lots of response time.
+{\bf Second, most of the overhead of the mask generation phase comes from the off-chip memory access.} The MA-GE-M takes an average of 94.6\% {(92.7\% in DOTA)} response time while the MA-GE-P takes 5.4\% {(7.3\% in DOTA).} The reason is that the MA-GE of SANGER (DOTA) needs to access $Q$ and $K$ from the off-chip memory, which involves many off-chip data transfers and takes lots of response time.

 {\bf Third, the attention calculation also spends a lot of time on off-chip data transfers.} The AT-CA-M takes an average of 71.2\% {(63.5\% in DOTA)} response time while the AT-CA-P takes 28.8\% {(36.5\% in DOTA).} That is because all the input matrices, $Q$, $K$, $V$, and $S$, need to be sent from the off-chip memory to the ASIC-based processor.
-Many off-chip data transmissions happen in this context, which greatly increases the memory access latency and further hurts the performance.

-In summary, the massive off-chip data transmissions in MA-GE and AT-CA phases motivate us to design a novel PIM-featured sparse attention accelerator to simultaneously accelerate MA-GE and AT-CA without any off-chip data transfer overhead.
+These off-chip data transmissions greatly increase access latency and further hurts performance.
+The massive off-chip data transmissions motivate us to design a novel sparse attention accelerator to simultaneously accelerate MA-GE and AT-CA with pretty low off-chip random access.

-\section{Calculation mode}
+\section{Calculation Mode}

 In conventional ReRAM-based CNN and RNN accelerators, the write overhead of their weight matrices can be ignored because these matrices can be reused for different inputs.
 Unfortunately, the pretty high ReRAM write overhead of the $K$ and $V$ matrices in the attention mechanism cannot be ignored because these matrices vary for different input sequences.
 Even worse, the write operation works serial with the VMM operation and greatly increases the latency, just as the calculation mode of ReBERT~\cite{Kang21} shown in Figure~\ref{compare} (a).
 ReBERT uses the same calculation mode as SANGER, which has pretty high VMM parallelism since it can get $Q$, $K$, and $V$ simultaneously.
 However, the VMM operation $S= Q\cdot K^\mathsf{T}$ has to wait for the write operations of matrices $K^\mathsf{T}$, which greatly hurts the performance of ReBERT.